bookpanda/2110524-CLOUD-COMP-TECH/activity/week3/2-paas-autoscale.md

 ## Deploying RDS
 - do it in EB env console

-You don't have to modify the `indedx.php` file for connection; set the environment variables in the EB console instead:
+You don't have to modify the `index.php` file for connection; set the environment variables in the EB console instead:
 - RDS_HOSTNAME: your_rds_endpoint (look in RDS service in AWS console)
 - RDS_USERNAME: your_rds_username
 - RDS_PASSWORD: your_rds_password